|Maps:||LPI Jamison 8930-2N 1:25000|

 Harmil Ledge runs for a kilometre north of Glenraphael Head, gives access to the top of the middle cliff line of Glenraphael Head.
 From there a steep descent can be made to a gully that leads down under the point.
 Glenraphael Head was probably first climbed by members of the Warrigal Club in 1933.

 The walk is mostly off track, and route finding is not straightforward.
-Parties need to be experienced with navigation and route finding.
+Parties need to be experienced with navigation and route finding, and comfortable with mild to moderate exposure.

 The walk starts and finishes at Dunphys Camping Area in the Megalong Valley.